-- How the condition will impact the student within the academic environment
+- A description of how the condition will impact the student within the academic environment;

-- Provide a listing of reasonable, appropriate accommodations that will lessen the impact of the disability within the academic setting
+- A listing of reasonable, appropriate accommodations that will lessen the impact of the disability within the academic setting.

 NOTE: Disability Services maintains the ability to ask for more documentation to clarify how the disability will impact the student within the academic setting.